Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Introduction

 \section{Introduction}

-Response-adaptive randomization (RAR) methods, sometimes also called outcome-adaptive randomization methods, randomly allocate experimental units (e.g., patients or animals) to treatments in a manner that is informed by accumulating data \citep{Thall2007, berry2010bayesian, Grieve2016a, Robertson2023}.
-A popular approach is Thompson sampling \citep{Thompson1933}, which randomizes participants proportionally to the Bayesian posterior probability that each treatment is the most effective.
-Such RAR methods are attractive because they naturally balance gathering information on treatment effectiveness and assigning subjects to effective treatments.
+Response-adaptive randomization (RAR) methods randomly allocate patients to treatments based on accumulating data \citep{Hu2006, Thall2007, berry2010bayesian, Robertson2023}.
+A popular approach is Thompson sampling \citep{Thompson1933}, which randomizes patients proportionally to the Bayesian posterior probability that each treatment is the most effective.
+Such RAR methods are attractive as they balance gathering information on treatment effectiveness and assigning subjects to effective treatments.

-Despite its benefits, there are also various challenges with Thompson sampling.
-For example, the method can exhibit high variability, particularly in the early stages of a study when posterior uncertainty is high \citep{Thall2015}.
-This can lead to erratic allocation probabilities, ethical concerns (e.g., exposing participants to inferior treatments with high probability), and inferential challenges (e.g., reduction of statistical power or biased effect estimates).
-Consequently, there has been substantial interest in modifying Thompson sampling to make it more reliable.
+Despite its benefits, Thompson sampling can also introduce inferential problems such as inflated type I error rates or bias in effect estimation.
+Furthermore, although Thompson sampling allocates patients to the more effective treatment on average, it may also increase the probability of allocating patients to inferior treatments compared to equal randomization, particularly when treatment effects are small.
+This can undermine the method's intended objective and raise ethical concerns \citep{Thall2015, Robertson2023}.
+Consequently, there has been interest in modifying Thompson sampling to address these issues.

-For example, \citet{Thall2007} propose to use the randomization probability $\pi = p^c / \{p^c + (1 - p)^c\}$ where $p$ is the posterior probability that the experimental treatment is more effective than the control treatment, and $c$ is an additional parameter that controls the variability of the method.
-Setting $c = 1$ produces Thompson sampling, while $c < 1$ reduces variability with $c = 1/2$ being often recommended.
-Another approach to reduce extreme randomization probabilities is to cap them, for instance, setting them to 10\% or 90\% if a method assigns more extreme probabilities \citep{Thall2007, Kim2021}.
-Finally, RAR methods are often combined with ``burn-in'' periods at the start of the study, during which units are randomized with equal probabilities to mitigate high variability \citep{Thall2007, Wathen2017, Robertson2023}.
+One popular modification uses the randomization probability $\pi = p^c / \{p^c + (1 - p)^c\}$, where $p$ is the posterior probability that the experimental treatment is more effective than the control, and $c$ is a tuning parameter.
+Setting $c = 1$ produces Thompson sampling while $c < 1$ reduces variability.
+Another approach is to cap randomization probabilities, for instance, setting them to 10\% or 90\% if the method assigns more extreme probabilities.
+Finally, ``burn-in'' periods at the start of the study are commonly used, during which patients are randomized with equal probabilities to mitigate high variability \citep{Wathen2017}.